Five Dimensions of Service Quality in Servqual Model

 3. They repair cars right the first time.

-4. Their employees fix car faults at the promised time.
+4. Their employees fix car faults on time.

 5. The charges for services are reasonable.